decidedlygray/backslash-powered-scanner/README.md

 This extension requires Burp Suite Pro 1.7.10 or later.
 To install it, simply use the BApps tab in Burp.

 If you want to manually build/install it from source, you'll need to add the following JAR to your libraries: https://commons.apache.org/proper/commons-lang/download_lang.cgi

 This dependency will be removed shortly.

+# Local Build Instructions (Windows only)
+A Windows PowerShell build script is located in `build\build.ps1`.
+It will handle downloading the commons-lang dependency, compiling source code, and JAR'ing up the results so they are ready for import to Burp Pro.